-United States currency is made out of paper that is pretty strong, but it’s still paper and can be torn or damaged.
+United States currency is made out of paper that consists of 75 percent cotton and 25 percent linen.
+Although the currency is pretty strong, it’s still paper, and can be torn or damaged.
 If you accidentally tear some money, you don’t have to just take the loss.
 Currency can often be replaced.
 The way you can redeem ruined cash or swap it for new bills depends on how badly damaged it is.

 When part of a bill is torn off, hang on to the pieces.
 If other damage doesn’t make the money illegible and you have more than half of the original note, take it to a bank and swap it for money that’s in good condition.
 Don’t worry if a torn bill is also worn or dirty.
 As long as you have most of it and the bank teller can tell it is U.S currency and what the denomination is, the bank can accept it.